In this tutorial, we are going to learn a very important topic of how to find XPath in the Chrome browser.

 1. To open Developer Tools, press F12 key.
 The developer tools section will be opened.

-3. The developer tool will highlight the HTML code of element with blue outline and HTML code in tree format.
+3. The developer tool will highlight the HTML code of elements with blue outline and HTML code in tree format.

 Thanks for reading!!!